alessiofilippin/offensive-crawler-a-dos-experiment/README.md

 ## Bulk Download

 Sometimes files are available for open download.
 You could take advantage of this by downloading the same file multiple times and try to saturate the target bandwith.
-This command is very simple as it just starts multiple threads in parallel and attempt to download the same file multiple times.
+This command is very simple as it just starts multiple threads in parallel and attempts to download the same file multiple times.

-This is probably an old fashion attack as majority of the systems will probably be protected against this.
+This is probably an old fashioned attack as majority of the systems will probably be protected against this.

 The files will be downloaded in the .exe directory and named with a progressive number.